ayushk16/life-skills-track/tiny-habits.md

 ## 5. What is the book's perspective about Identity?

-Book says instead of just aiming to perform a habit, you can align the habit with your self-identity.
+The book says instead of just aiming to perform a habit, you can align the habit with your self-identity.
 For example rather than saying "I want to exercise," you would say "I am someone who is fit and prioritizes physical health.".
 This shifts the focus from the action to the identity, making the behavior more ingrained.

 ## 6. Write about the book's perspective on how to make a habit easier to do?